PerAda: Parameter-Efficient Federated Learning Personalization with Generalization Guarantees: Introduction

 Each client has a pretrained model, a personalized adapter, and a local adapter, where each adapter consists of a small number of additional parameters planted in the pretrained model with skip connections.
 At each training round, \textit{to reduce the computation and communication costs}, \name leverages the power of the pretrained model, and \textit{only} updates the personalized adapter and the local adapter using local data, and sends the local adapter to the server.
-In this way, it limits the number of trainable parameters and only communicates a smaller number of parameters, the local adapter, instead of the full model to the server.
+In this way, it limits the number of trainable parameters and only communicates the local adapter, instead of the full model.

 Then, to \textit{improve the generalization}, the server aggregates clients' local adapters (i.e., teachers) via knowledge distillation and trains the global adapter (i.e., student).
 Specifically, it uses the averaged logits from teachers on an unlabeled public distillation dataset as the pseudo-labels to train the student.
-This avoids directly averaging clients' models trained on heterogeneous local data, while enriching the global adapter with the ensemble knowledge from clients' models and mitigating the model drifts caused by heterogeneity.
-After that, the server sends the distillated global adapter back to the clients, which is used to initialize the local adapter and regularize the training of the personalized adapter to prevent overfitting and \textit{improve the generalization}.
+This avoids directly averaging clients' models trained on heterogeneous local data, while enriching the global adapter with the ensemble knowledge from clients' models and mitigating the potential model aggregation drifts caused by heterogeneity.
+After that, the server sends the distilled global adapter back to the clients, which is used to initialize the local adapter and regularize the training of the personalized adapter to prevent overfitting and \textit{improve the generalization}.
 During the testing phase, each client uses the personalized adapter for inference.

-To explain why \name is effective at improving generalization, we theoretically derive its generalization bounds under FL covariate (or feature) shift non-IID setting~\cite{marfoq2022personalized}.
-We are the \textit{first} to show that the generalization can be enhanced for the global model and personalized models by KD when the distillation error is small, and the distribution of the unlabeled distillation dataset is close to the FL global distribution.
+To explain why \name is effective in improving generalization, we theoretically derive its generalization bounds under FL covariate (or feature) shift non-IID setting~\cite{marfoq2022personalized}.
+We are the \textit{first} to show that the generalization on a target distribution \chulin{(e.g., potentially with test-time distribution shift)} can be enhanced for both global model and personalized models by KD when the \textit{distillation optimization error is small}, and the distribution of the unlabeled distillation dataset is \textit{close} to the target distribution.
 We also characterize the role of different components in \name on {generalization}, such as client heterogeneity, pretrained model, and the prediction distance between the global and personalized models.